-On walking from Changu, you cross the village of Tamangs, Brahmins and walk past the dense forests of Rhododendron and Oaks in a peaceful surrounding.
+On walking from Changu, you cross the villages of Tamangs, and Brahmins and walk past the dense forests of Rhododendron and Oaks in peaceful surroundings.
 On reaching Nagarkot, you will get enough accommodation services as per your budget.

 6. Ghalegaun trek

-It is an eco-cultural trek in a totally untouched village of Ghale Gaun- 20.5 km northwest of Kathmandu.
-In this trek you, you will have an amazing time with the indigenous people and their daily activities.
+It is an eco-cultural trek in the totally untouched village of Ghale Gaun- 20.5 km northwest of Kathmandu.
+In this trek, you will have an amazing time with the indigenous people and their daily activities.
 Also, the praiseworthy hospitality of the locals keeps you contended.

 In this trek, you get a chance to attend the cultural celebrations of the local villagers.
-And, the alluring views of Annapurna ranges, Ganesh Himal, Lamjung Himal and Manaslu Himal are not missing attractions of the place.
+And, the alluring views of the Annapurna ranges, Ganesh Himal, Lamjung Himal, and Manaslu Himal are not missing attractions of the place.